Yubing325/LoadingAnimations/README.md

 ### demo2

 this demo shows how the loading animations faded out as soon as the web page is rendered.
 It's more pratical than demo1 because it's not set by time.

+note: please clean your cache during test otherwise the effect may be less significant to notice.

+### demo3

+this demo using CSS3 to build the animations.
+CSS3 is greater than GIF loading methods in terms of the size of codes and execution time.